 - Revealing exposure to risk.
 ALICE can help GCs model and assess millions of potential construction scenarios in minutes - revealing hidden issues prior to bid submission.
 These issues may then be addressed in their scope of work, mitigating future exposure to risk.

-In traditional Design-Build projects, an owner hires a construction contractor, who then supervises both the project design and construction via collaboration with an architect.
+In traditional Design-Build projects, an owner hires a construction contractor, who then supervises both the project design phase and construction via collaboration with an architect.
 Typically, the architect and contractor have formed a prior partnership, and respond to a request for proposal from the owner.
 The owner supplies project parameters, which are then used to develop a project design and estimate.

 Historically, owners could expect a Design-Build proposal to outline performance guarantees - including either a fixed price, or a Guaranteed Maximum Price (GMP); proposal packages from multiple Design-Build teams would then be reviewed side-by-side for selection, with price weighing heavily in the selection.

 The Progressive Design-Build method has slowly overtaken traditional Design-Build, becoming a preferred construction delivery method for large-scale infrastructure projects.
-Progressive Design-Build solves the pain points of the Design-Build method by shifting from proposal-based selection to qualifications-based selection of a Design-Build team, who is contracted to complete the first phase of the project - which includes design development, preconstruction, and price negotiation.
+Progressive Design-Build solves the pain points of the Design-Build method by shifting from proposal-based selection to qualifications-based selection of a Design-Build construction team, who is contracted to complete the first phase of the project - which includes design development, preconstruction, and price negotiation.

 Decisions regarding cost, schedule, and so forth are made collaboratively, and a step-by-step design process incentivizes both parties to focus on project outcome.
 When preconstruction planning is finalized, a fixed price or GMP is set; the owner can then agree to continue the project under these terms with the current Design-Build team, or “off-ramp” and use the completed designs to pursue Design-Bid-Build construction project delivery.

 - Centralizes Accountability.
-Both the Design-Build and Progressive Design-Build construction delivery methods consolidate accountability, by creating a single contract overseeing both design and construction.
+Both the Design-Build and Progressive Design-Build construction project delivery methods consolidate accountability, by creating a single contract overseeing both design and construction.
 This makes it easy to determine who is at fault, should issues arise.

 - Streamlines preconstruction.
 Eliminating the lengthy bidding process of the Design-Bid-Build method speeds up the process of preconstruction - and Progressive Design-Build further fast-tracks selection, by cutting out proposal submittals which may miss the mark.